 Program overview

-If you have a passion for working with machinery and enjoy solving mechanical problems, the Industrial Mechanics program at Saskatchewan Polytechnic is an excellent choice.
-This one-year certificate program equips you with the essential knowledge and skills to install, repair, overhaul, and maintain stationary industrial machinery and mechanical equipment.
-With a high demand for industrial mechanics, also known as millwrights, across western Canada, graduates can find opportunities in various sectors including oil and gas, mining, manufacturing, and power generation.
+If you have a passion for working with machinery and solving mechanical problems, the Industrial Mechanics program at Saskatchewan Polytechnic is an excellent choice.
+This program equips students with the essential knowledge and skills required to install, repair, overhaul, and maintain stationary industrial machinery and mechanical equipment.
+With a high demand for industrial mechanics, also known as millwrights, across western Canada, graduates can find opportunities in various sectors including oil and gas, mining, manufacturing, milling, power generation, and chemical plants.

-• Hands-on training in well-equipped shops with highly qualified instructors.
+• Practical training in well-equipped shops with highly qualified instructors.

 • A two-week work experience to apply skills in a real-world setting.